 Our minor in Economics provides you with a foundation in economic analysis with courses in Macroeconomics and Microeconomics.
 You build on that foundation with courses in Environmental Economics, Ecological Economics, Economic Development of the United States, Health Economics, Money Credit and Banking and International Political Economy.

 You leave the program ready to apply your understanding of economies and how they function to the work being done in a variety of different fields.

-A student with a major other than Business Administration may, with the permission of the Department of Business chair, minor in Economics.
+A student with a major other than Business Administration may, with the permission of the academic director, minor in Economics.
 Students with a major in Business Administration may pursue one of the concentrations within the business administration degree, including but not limited to: management, marketing, economics, international business, social innovation, and entrepreneurship, or health sector management.

 |BUEC 203 - Macroeconomics||3|

 |Plus four 300- or 400-level Economics courses as prescribed below.
 Economic courses may include but are not limited to the following:|

 |BUEC 380 - Economic Development of the U.S.||3|